HoseinT/BAMSE/README.md

 dot files for visualization with graphviz

-picke files to load with python
+pickle files to load with python